bevacqua/woofmark/readme.markdown

 ### `editor.addCommandButton(id, combo?, fn)`

 Adds a button to the editor using an `id` and an event handler.
-When the button is pressed, `fn(e, mode, chunks)` will be called with the same arguments as the ones passed if using [`editor.addCommand(combo, fn)`](#editoraddcommandcombo-fn).
+When the button is pressed, `fn(e, chunks, mode)` will be called with the same arguments as the ones passed if using [`editor.addCommand(combo, fn)`](#editoraddcommandcombo-fn).

 You can optionally pass in a `combo`, in which case `editor.addCommand(combo, fn)` will be called, in addition to creating the command button.

 ### `editor.runCommand(fn)`

 If you just want to run a command without setting up a keyboard shortcut or a button, you can use this method.
-Note that there won't be any `e` event argument in this case, you'll only get `mode, chunks` passed to `fn`.
+Note that there won't be any `e` event argument in this case, you'll only get `chunks, mode` passed to `fn`.
 You can still run the command asynchronously using `this.async()`.

 ### `editor.parseMarkdown()`